Index for Senescence:

 “Come back to me,” I plead with every verse.

-Short summary (more details to come): This draws from a Marathi devotional song of the same name, one that the beloved performed in dance years after their separation.
-When Radha and Krishna quarrel, there are cosmic consequences.
-So felt the poet when he lost the beloved, and it seemed the only way to capture both her transcendence to him and the devastation of losing her was to use hyperbole and cosmic imagery (also considered later in “Grand Unification Theory”).
-The lyrics repeat the final plea of “Singularity” and the promise of “San Francisco”, everything circling back to how the beloved described the piece before her dance: “How long will they not speak to each other?
+This sonnet draws from a Marathi devotional song of the same name, one that the beloved performed in dance years after their separation.
+When the divine Radha and Krishna quarrel, there are cosmic consequences.
+So felt the poet when he lost the beloved, and it seemed the only way to capture both her transcendence to him and the devastation of losing her was to use hyperbole and cosmic imagery (also considered later in Grand Unification Theory).
+The lyrics repeat the final plea of Singularity and the promise of San Francisco, everything circling back to how the beloved herself described the piece before her dance performance: “How long will they not speak to each other?
 Who will speak first?”
-Thus, the poet could not help but wonder if she chose this piece to speak to him directly, but later years would shatter such naivety.
+Thus, the poet could not help but wonder if she chose this piece to speak to him directly, but her response to him would shatter such naivety.
+And in the end with “I plead with every verse,” the poet’s subconscious confesses that the most primal, essential reason for everything he’s done in Tome of Stars, even in his current disbelief of her love, was indeed to sing a desperate song for her return.

 Elephant and Mouse